Psychological Safety Framework in Pull-based Open Source Projects: Empirical Study Results

-We report the results of three statistical models assessing the association between PS and sustained participation in open-source software development.
+We report the results of three statistical models assessing the association between the proposed framework and sustained participation in open-source software development.
 All models are summarized in Table~\ref{tab:statistical_models}.
 Below, we present findings corresponding to each research question.

-\subsection{RQ1: How is psychological safety associated with contributors’ sustained participation in a repository?}
+\subsubsection{RQ1: How is the proposed psychological safety framework associated with contributors’ sustained participation in a repository?}

-Model 1 examines whether PS at the repository level is associated with developers' sustained participation (i.e., being active within 12 months following their pull request).
-The variable \texttt{PS\_index\_repository} is positively and significantly associated with sustained participation ($\beta = 1.03$, $p < 0.001$) even after accounting for various control variables.
-The corresponding odds ratio is 2.80, indicating that for every one-unit increase in repository-level PS, the odds of sustained participation increase by 180\%.
-This result supports our hypothesis that contributors are more likely to remain active in repositories where the overall team environment exhibits higher PS.
+\changed{Model 1a examines whether PS at the repository level is associated with developers' sustained participation (i.e., being active within 12 months following their pull request).
+The variable \texttt{PS\_index\_repository} is negatively and significantly associated with sustained participation ($\beta = -0.36$, $p < 0.001$) even after accounting for various control variables.
+The corresponding odds ratio is 0.70, indicating that for every one-unit increase in the repository-level PS index, the odds of sustained participation decrease by 30\%.
+This result does not support our initial hypothesis that contributors are more likely to remain active in repositories where the overall index indicates more PS-supporting signals.}

-In addition, the results show that contributors in medium-sized repositories are significantly more likely to sustain participation compared to those in small repositories ($\beta = 1.12$, $p < 0.001$; OR = 3.08), and those in large repositories even more so ($\beta = 3.84$, $p < 0.001$; OR = 46.5).
-This implies that contributors are more likely to remain active in repositories that exhibit higher levels of PS and that operate at larger scales.